Create and manage pages

 With Sitefinity CMS, content authors can create pages in a simplified and seamless manner.
 When creating a new page, you only need to provide the essential properties of a page.
 At any point in time, you can further configure the page behavior by defining additional page settings.
 Once you create your pages, you can easily reorder and manage them from the list of pages screen.
 Searching for a specific page is made easy with advanced filtering and sorting options.

-To create a Sitefinity CMS page, follow the instructions below:
+To create a Sitefinity CMS page, perform the following:

-- When you are using multiple languages, click on the Filter icon , located next to the Create a page button.
+- When you are using multiple languages, click on (Filter pages) located next to the Create a page button.
 From the Filter pages sidebar, select the language in which you want to create the page from the dropdown Languages.

 - Click on the Create a page button.